 🥗 Side Dishes

-If you are serving the chicken salad croissant as a brunch or lunch, try some of these other ideas for light bites.
+If you are serving the chicken salad croissants as a brunch or lunch, try some of these other ideas for light bites.

 - Duck Terrine with Asparagus